-“Whatever the reasons, individuals that choose to seek a career in counseling usually have one thing in common—a desire to help people work through life’s challenges.”—Council for Accreditation of Counseling & Related Educational Programs (CACREP)
+“Whatever the reasons, individuals that choose to seek a career in counseling usually have one thing in common—a desire to help people work through life’s challenges.”—Council for Accreditation of Counseling and Related Educational Programs (CACREP)

-For more than 100 years, counselors have been called by their desire to help, advocate for, and support those looking for meaning, direction, and fulfillment.
-Today, one in five Americans suffers from mental illness, and there has never been more need for trained, caring counselors.
-For individuals in need, counselors offer a connection to hope and a healthier life.
+For more than 100 years, clinical mental health counselors have been called by their desire to help, advocate for, and support those looking for meaning, direction, and fulfillment.
+Today, one in five Americans suffers from mental illness, and there has never been a greater need for trained, caring clinicians.
+For people facing challenges, mental health counselors offer a connection to hope and a healthier life.

-If you are ready to become a counselor, you will need to earn a master’s in counseling to seek licensure, which is required to practice in all states.
+If you are interested in becoming a mental health counselor, you must earn a master’s in counseling and subsequently seek licensure to practice in your state.

-The field of counseling is rooted in historical perspective.
+The field of mental health counseling is rooted in historical perspective.
 Beginning in the 1800s as a form of advice-giving and evolving to today’s research-based practice, counseling has always sought to provide guidance and support to those in need.
-You can learn about what mental health counselors do and discover how they help individuals, families, couples, and groups address life challenges and choices—from managing stress to overcoming addictions.
-You can also explore our History of Counseling time line to learn more about the field.
+Learn about what mental health counselors do, and discover how they help individuals, families, couples, and groups address life challenges and choices—from managing stress to overcoming addictions.

 The mental health profession offers a range of career options, from social work to psychology to counseling.
-But which one is right for you?
-To decide, examine the differences between these fields.
+To help decide which one is right for you, consider the differences between these fields.

-To become a counselor, you must earn your master’s degree in counseling and sit for the licensure exam in the state in which you plan to practice.
-Northwestern University offers its top Master of Arts in Counseling degree online, which allows you to earn a master’s degree in clinical mental health counseling from one of the world’s most recognized universities no matter where you live.
+To become a mental health counselor, you must earn a master’s degree in counseling and meet the requirements for licensure in the state in which you will practice.
+Northwestern University offers its Master of Arts in Counseling degree program online, enabling you to earn a master’s degree in clinical mental health counseling from one of the world’s most recognized universities no matter where you live in the United States.